uuupah/11ty_neocities/src/blog/a_queers_guide_to_popcorn_ceiling_removal.md

 ---
-title: a queer's guide to removing popcorn ceiling (whilst living australia)
+title: a queer's guide to removing popcorn ceiling (whilst living in australia)
 date: 2024-01-17
 ---